zhanghsh9/LSTM4NanoDesign/README.md

 # LSTM4NanoDesign

-This is git repo of Surface plasmon light field control based on machine learning.
+This is the git repo of Surface plasmon light field control based on machine learning.

 ## Environment
 ```text